karl-zylinski/karl-zylinski.github.io/content/posts/handle-based-arrays.md

 new_items_arena: vmem.Arena,
 ```

-We separately allocate the new items using an arena because if you did `new_items: [dynamic]T`, then some pointer to a newly-added-by-not-yet-committed item may become invalid if `new_items` grow.
+We separately allocate the new items using an arena because if you did `new_items: [dynamic]T`, then some pointer to a newly-added-but-not-yet-committed item may become invalid if `new_items` grow.
 Which is... the problem we tried to solve for the main `items` array.

 Now you may have galaxy brain moment: "Wait, if using the virtual growing arena makes things not move in memory, couldn't I use it for everything in the handle-based array?"